claudiopelizari/pokedex-app/README.md

 This app was developed following [this layout](https://www.figma.com/file/THLxZSlOoUYMZrjFg0Kl1M/Pok%C3%A9dex?node-id=268%3A320).
 To attend a frontend challenge purposed.

-It's used the REST to fetch the Pokémon data through of [Pokeapi](https://pokeapi.co/).
+It's used the REST method to fetch the Pokémon data through of [Pokeapi](https://pokeapi.co/).

 note: only android version is working until this moment.
 ## Demo